Learning Disabilities Awareness Month – Teach Planning and Organizational SkillsOctober 1st, 2015

 Learning disabilities Month is the Perfect time to Teach planning skills and improving memory skills!

-Use the Planning Calendar from Ten Minutes to Better Study Skills and list which days different items need to be brought to school.
+Use the Planning Calendar from Ten Minutes to Better Writing and Study Skills and list which days different items need to be brought to school.
 List them on the previous day’s calendar so before going to bed you check the calendar and see what needs to get put out with the backpack to get taken to school.
 Also put pack up homework on the calendar so the homework gets taken back to school.